se2p/pynguin/docs/user/assertions.rst

 Additional Filtering
 --------------------

-Both approaches try to filter non-relevant and/or trivially-flaky assertions.
+Both approaches try to filter out non-relevant and/or trivially-flaky assertions.
 They also filter out assertions that are stale, i.e., assertions that do not change during subsequent statement executions.
 For example, consider the following test case based on the :ref:`quickstart <quickstart>` ``Queue`` example: